google/docsy/content/en/docs/Getting started/_index.md

 Specify the [Docsy theme](https://github.com/google/docsy) like any other Hugo theme when creating or updating your site.
 This gives you all the theme-y goodness but you'll need to specify your own site structure.
 You can either use the theme as a submodule (our recommended approach for easy updates), or just clone the theme into your project's `themes` subdirectory.

+Whichever approach you use, for simplicity we recommend copying and editing our [example site configuration](#configuring-your-site) for your project, or you may get Hugo errors for missing parameters and values when you try to build your site.

 ### Using the Docsy theme as a submodule

     $ hugo new site myproject